pduzinki/fpl-find-a-manager/README.md

 ## About
-*fpl-find-a-manager* is a simple tool that collects manager's data from official Fantasy Premier League API, and allows you to find teams of your favorite managers.
+*fpl-find-a-manager* is a little tool that collects manager's data from official Fantasy Premier League API, and allows you to find teams of your favorite managers.

 ## Prerequisites
 * Go (1.16 or higher) https://golang.org/doc/install